-- Define the basic concepts of business and economics, summarize the types of companies that comprise the world of business, and explain business interdependence and competition. - Demonstrate an awareness of the importance of business trends including globalization and e-commerce. - 3.
-Explain the role of business and economics in promoting social responsibility and ethical behavior in all levels of business. - 4.
-Use business and economic concepts to solve business and economic problems. - 5.
-Define the importance and application of law in American and global business operations. - 6.
-Demonstrate effective two-way communication skills in the solution of business and economic problems. - 7.
-Use critical thinking skills in the solution of business and economic problems. - Describe the effects of government regulation and taxation on business and economic activities.
+- Define the basic concepts of business and economics, summarize the types of companies that comprise the world of business, and explain business interdependence and competition. - Demonstrate an awareness of the importance of business trends including globalization and e-commerce. - Explain the role of business and economics in promoting social responsibility and ethical behavior in all levels of business.

-Required Courses BASIC REQUIREMENTS:

-QUINEIVIEIVI J.

-t ion Skills Requirement: 10 cre dits (see Note 1)

-Must include ten credits of English composition.

-ENGL& 101 English Composition I 5

-ENGL& 102 Composition II 5
+- Define the importance and application of law in American and global business operations. - 5.
+Describe the impacts of finance decisions, including debt, and equity funding, as well as the use of retained earnings on businesses. - 6.
+Describe the effects of government regulation and taxation on business and economic activities. - Use business and economic concepts and critical thinking skills to solve business and economic problems. - 8.
+Demonstrate effective written and oral communication skills.

-Requirement Must include e/Symbolic Reasoning Skills it: 10 credits 5 credits of Business Calculus, Calcu at includes calculus as a prerequisit ulus I, or a higher te.
+Must include 5 credits of Business Calculus, Calculus I, or a higher level math that includes calculus as a prerequisite.

-Choose one o f the following three courses:
+Choose one of the following three courses:

-MATH 147 Business Algebra 5
+MAIH 14/ Business Algebra 5

 MATH& 141 Precalculus I: Algebra 5

-Precalculus II: Trig
+MATH& 142 Precalculus II: Trig 5 5

-Choose one o f the following two courses:
+Choose one of the following two courses:

 MATH& 148 Business Calculus 5

-DISTRIBUTION REQUIREMENTS:

-Within distribution requirements, linked sequences of courses are encouraged.
-No more than 10 credits per discipline area

-(see Note s 2 & 3)
+Humanities: 15 credits from at least 2 disciplines (See Note 1)

+MATH& 151 Calculus I\

+Additional Social Science Course
-Maximun n of 5 credits in skills performance courses

-n of 5 credits in world language courses
+Maximum of 5 credits in skills performance courses Maximum of 5 credits in world language courses CMST& 220 is recommended.

-5

-(CMST es Course 1 & 220 Public Speaking recommended)

-Humaniti es Course 2 5

-Humaniti es Course 3 5 15

-discipline cience Requirement: 15 credits from at least : s, including ECON& 201 and ECON& 202 2
+Social Science: 15 credits from at least 2 disciplines, including

+ECON& 201 and ECON& 202

-ECON& 2 5
+ECON& 201 Micro Economics 5

-ECON& 2 202 Macro Economics 5
+FCONS 202 Macro Fconomics 5

-Additional Social Science Course 5 15

-Natural from at le Science Requirement: 15 credits east 2 disciplines. (see Note 4)

-Statistics science, in and 10 credits of physical, biological and/or ear ncluding at least one lab course th
+Natural Science: 15 credits from at least 2 disciplines (See Note 2).
+Statistics and 10 credits of physical, biological and/or earth science, including at least one lab course.

-215 Business Statistics (preferred) OR
+215 Business Statistics\ (preferred) or

-MATH& 1 46 Intro to Statistics 5
+MATH& 146 Intro to Statistics 5

 Lab Science Course 5

-Natural Science Course 5 15
+Natural Science Course

-Busines s Transfer Requirement: 20 credits (see Note : 5)
+Business Transfer: 20 credits (See Note 3, 4, and 5 )

-ACCT& 2 201 Prin of Accounting I 5
+ACCT& 201 Prin of Accounting I 5

-ACCT& 2 202 Prin of Accounting II 5
+ACCT& 202 Prin of Accounting II 5

-ACCT& 2 203 Prin of Accounting III 5
+ACCT& 203 Prin of Accounting III 5

-BUS& 2 201 Business Law 5 20
+BUS& 201 Business Law 520

-Elective Note 6) E Requirement: 5 credits of non-business elective (College-level courses) /es (s see 5
+Electives: 5 credits of non-business courses (See Note 6)

-Note 1 - English Composition: To meet the current EWU requirements, the second English Composition course must be equivalent to EWU's English 201- College Composition: Analysis, Research, and Documentation.
-OC's ENGL& 102 Composition II satisifies this requirement.
+College-level non-business electives Total Credits Required

-Note 2 - Humanities: Students intending the international business major should consult their potential transfer institutions regarding the level of world language required for admission to the major.
-5 credits in world languages may apply to the Humanities requirement.
+Note 1 - Students intending to pursue the international business major should consult their potential transfer institutions regarding the level of world language required for admission to the major.